nbharwani11/CS4502_Final_Project/Group#_ProjectTitle_Part1.md

 	c.
-Whether you'll have it downloaded (on who’s machine) Each of the datasets will be downloaded as a CSV file on one of our local machines and then will be uploaded to our shared repository on GitHub to be accessable to all teammates.
+Whether you'll have it downloaded (on who’s machine)
+		- We will utilize Github for version control.
+As such, all datasets will be simultaneously available to all team members via a shared repository.
+To maintain the repository and prevent merge conflicts, we will utilize the Kanban style app Trello for project management.
+Our base file type will be comma separated value(CSV) files.

-6. Proposed work: what do you need to do?
+6. Proposed work/Data Preprocessing: what do you need to do?
-	a.
-Data cleaning:
+	1. Data Cleaning:
 	- Review all datasets for simple data comparison to create sets of sub-domains(attribute values).
-	b.
-Data preprocessing:
-		- Review all the datasets to perform all preprocessing dataset techniques including: ........
+	- Verify data quality (accuracy, completeness, consistency, timeliness, believability, interpretability)
+	- Data cleaning routines work to “clean” the data by filling in missing values, smoothing noisy data, identifying or removing outliers, and resolving inconsistencies.
+	- Note: As the datasets themselves appear to be of high quality, much of the cleaning effort will be done in preparation for the integration phase.

-	c.
-Data integration:
+	2. Data integration:
-		- Review all the datasets to perform data integration techniques including: ..........
+	- Entity Identification Problem
+	- Redundancy and Correlation Analysis
+	- Tuple Duplication
+	- Data Reduction

 7. List of tool(s) you intend to use
 	a.
 NumPy
 	b.
 Panadas
-	c.
+	c. matplotlib
 	d.
+GitHub
+	e.
+Trello
+	f.
+Tableau

 8. Evaluation: How you can evaluate your results
 	-